hypnoshock/plane-panic/README.md

 ## Gameplay

 ### Controls
-- **Movement**: Use arrow keys or touch controls to navigate your spaceship
+- **Movement**: Use arrow keys, touch controls, or gamepad sticks to navigate your spaceship
-- **Shooting**: Press spacebar or tap to shoot at enemies
+- **Shooting**: Press spacebar, tap, or use gamepad button to shoot at enemies
-- **Menu Navigation**: Use the B button to return to the main menu
+- **Menu Navigation**: Use the B button or gamepad button to return to the main menu

 ### Objectives
 - Survive waves of incoming enemies